Viewers: in countries Watching now:

-However, InDesign is so rich that every feature relates to every other feature and that's why I recommend that you watch this essential training title once all the way through and then go back and watch specific videos when you need a review.
-I've been doing page layout for over 20 years and I've been working with InDesign since version 1.0.
-Come on.
-Let's have some fun with InDesign.
+However, InDesign is so rich that every feature relates to every other feature.
+And that's why I recommend that you watch this Essential Training feature once all the way through, and then go back and watch specific videos when you need a review.
+I've been doing page layout for over 20 years, and I've been working with InDesign since version 1.0.
+Come on, let's have some fun with InDesign.

 Access exercise files from a button right under the course name.

 Search within course videos and transcripts, and jump right to the results.

 Remove icons showing you already watched videos if you want to start over.

 Make the video wide, narrow, full-screen, or pop the player out of the page into its own window.